idimitriadis0/TranslateOnLinux/docs/index.md

 [OnlyOffice](https://www.onlyoffice.com/)

-Has good looks and potential.
-Works both offline and in the Cloud.
+It has good looks and potential, but it's way less featureful than other desktop clients like LibreOffice, Softmaker Office and WPS Office.
+Works both offline and in the cloud, can be integrated directly to a Nextcloud instance.
 Boasts 100% compatibility with MS Office formats.
 It does not currently include dynamic counting of words.
 See [here](https://github.com/ONLYOFFICE/DesktopEditors/issues/166).

 [Google Docs](https://www.google.com/docs/about/)/[Google Drive](https://drive.google.com) (online)